PyroMikeGit/SuperKaizoIronMON/README.md

 2. Morty's Gym must be completed before leaving Ecruteak City
 3. The hidden items prior to entering Gym 1 are allowed to be picked up
 4. **Mid-game Pivot Rules**:
+   - NOTE: These pivot rules and areas are still being worked on.
+Expect an update in the near future
    - You must pivot after defeating Morty and before fighting Chuck
    - Bug Catching Contest is banned
    - You final pivot must end up LOWER LEVEL than your first/original main Pokémon